 At what heights and how far from the leading edge of a rooftop is safe?
 When it comes right down to it, there is no one safe height measure nor one safe distance from a roof edge that fits all rooftop fall protection systems and safety concerns.
 Implementing OSHA rooftop safety standards can help to assure safe conditions.

 Rooftop Safety: What Heights for OSHA Roof Fall Protection Systems?

-To meet OSHA roof fall protection requirements in the construction industry, employers must provide workers with fall protection whenever they work at heights of six feet or more above a lower level (29 CFR 1926.501(b)(1)).
+To meet OSHA roof fall protection requirements in the construction industry, employers must provide fall protection for roofers whenever they work at heights of six feet or more above a lower level (29 CFR 1926.501(b)(1)).
 For general industry, employers must ensure that workers are protected at heights of 4 feet or more (1910.28(b)(1)(i)).
 Read this post for info on specific OSHA guardrail height requirements.

 Employees exposed to these heights must have fall protection.
 Standards indicate the following rooftop fall protection options for both the construction and general industry: